thib1984/pypodo/README.md

 - `` --nocolor/-n`` disable colour in sysout (overwrite the config file)

 - `` --verbose/-v`` verbose mode  (overwrite the config file)

+*for ``INDEX ...``, we can use short expression for consecutives index : for example, you can replace 2 3 4 by 2-4

 # ⚙️ Install